kodaneflash/Bliss-Project-Management/README.md

 <img src="./public/logo.png" width='128' height='128' />
 </p>

-### What is Zen?
+### What is Bliss?

-Zen is a robust project management tool designed to streamline the process of managing projects, tasks.
+Bliss is a robust project management tool designed to streamline the process of managing projects, tasks.
 Built with modern technologies, Zen provides an intuitive and efficient way to organize your work.

 ## Tech Stack